nf-core/viralrecon/docs/usage.md

 The final sample information for all identifiers is obtained from the ENA which provides direct download links for FastQ files as well as their associated md5 sums.
 If download links exist, the files will be downloaded in parallel by FTP otherwise they will NOT be downloaded.

-As a bonus, the pipeline will also generate a valid samplesheet with paths to the downloaded data that can be used with the `--input` parameter, however, it is highly recommended that you double-check that all of the identifiers you defined using `--public_data_ids` are represented in the samplesheet.
-All of the sample metadata obtained from the ENA has been appended as additional columns to help you manually curate the samplesheet before you run the pipeline.
+As a bonus, the pipeline will also generate a valid samplesheet with paths to the downloaded data that can be used with the `--input` parameter to run the main analysis arm of the pipeline, however, it is highly recommended that you double-check that all of the identifiers you defined using `--public_data_ids` are represented in the samplesheet.
+All of the sample metadata obtained from the ENA has been appended as additional columns to help you manually curate the samplesheet before you run the pipeline if required.

 ## Running the pipeline